declanmclghln/Hextech-Automatic-Water-Turret/README.md

 A video of the robot operating can be found and downloaded in [Demo (5).mp4](DEMO%20(5).mp4)

 # Assembly
 - 3d print all provided design files and order all excess materials.
-3d Printed Designs are fround in [3d Water Turret](3d%20Water%20Turret) Listed materials on a sheet are found in [Water Turret Materials](Water%20Turret%20.xlsx)
+3d Printed Designs are fround in [3d Water Turret](3d%20Water%20Turret).
+Listed materials on a sheet are found in [Water Turret Materials](Water%20Turret%20.xlsx)
--
+- Join all the parts with screws ranging from M3-M5 [Top to bottom: base, lazy susan, disk gear, turret body, tilt bracket]
+- Put the hose through the body and hold it in place with screws at the tilting bracket

 # Code Overview
 The code was completed in VSCode using python from the Hextech Library.
 The completed code used is found in [Water Turret Code](Water%20Turret%20Code/water_turret.py)